clog-tool/clog-cli/README.md

 repository = "https://github.com/thoughtram/clog"
 subtitle = "my awesome title"

-# specify the flavor of repo links to generate, defaults to "github" if omitted
+# specify the style of commit links to generate, defaults to "github" if omitted
-repo-flavor = "github"
+link-style = "github"

 # sets the changelog output file, defaults to "changelog.md" if omitted
 outfile = "MyChangelog.md"